tclahr/uac/README.md

 ## Description

 UAC is a command line shell script that makes use of built-in tools to automate the collection of Unix-like systems artifacts.
 The script respects the order of volatility and artifacts that are changed during the execution.
+It was created to facilitate and speed up data collection, and depend less on remote support during incident response engagements.

-It can also be run against mounted forensic images.
+UAC can also be run against mounted forensic images.
 Please take a look on the ```conf/uac.conf``` file for more details.

-UAC was created for Incident Responders, Forensic Analysts, Auditors and System Administrators to facilitate and speed up data collection, and depend less on remote support.

 You can use your own validated tools during artifacts collection.
 They will be used instead of the built-in ones provided by the target system.
 Please refer to ```bin/README.txt``` for more information.

-## Contributing to the project
-We welcome contributions to the uac Project in many forms.
-There's always plenty to do!
-Full details of how to contribute to this project are documented in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## Maintainers
-The project's [maintainers](MAINTAINERS.md) are responsible for reviewing and merging all pull requests and they guide the over-all technical direction of the project.

 ## Supported Systems